radcamp/radcamp.github.io/NYC2020/ipyrad-cli.md

 but there are a few parameters we *must* change: the path to the raw data and the barcodes file, the dataype, and the restriction overhang sequence(s).

-We will use the `nano` text editor to modify `params-peddrad.txt` and change these parameters:
+We will use the `nano` text editor to modify `params-rad.txt` and change these parameters:

 ```bash